Blend Phonics Supplement

 14. Beyond Blend Phonics.
 This is the followup to Blend Phonics, teaching the Anglo-Saxon, Romance, and Greek levels of English.
 This will boost students’ reading levels.
 Here is a link to an Interview.
 Teacher Training Video.

 15. Phonovisual Phonics Charts.
 The Phonovisual Charts are not required to teach Blend Phonics, but they are a very helpful and inexpensive aid to teaching the sound-to-symbol correspondences in a scientifically organized way.
 They have seen constant use in American classrooms since 1942.
 See my Phonovisual Review for more information.
 Here is a Phonovisual YouTube that I did to explain how to use the charts.
-Here is a mp3 audio file I made for students of the Phonovisual Charts.
 I am delighted to find that the 1960 Phonovisual Manual is available from the Internet Archive Library.
 Have a good look at the 1960 Manual, and you will want to purchase the new edition.
 Here is my YouTube explaining the Vowels Chart and Consonants Chart.

 16. Blend Phonics Sample Cursive Training Sheets